Colombian Spanish: Chocó or Pacific dialect

 This dialect extends beyond the Department of Chocó throughout the Pacific coast and is said to reflect African influence in terms of intonation and rhythm.
 Characteristically, syllable-final //s// is frequently either debuccalized and pronounced as /[h]/ or omitted, as in the Caribbean dialect (see above).
 Like the Caribbean dialect, word-final //n// is realized as velar /[ŋ]/, //d// is replaced by //r// in some words, and syllable-final //l// and //r// are often merged, as in Caribbean Spanish.
 This dialect is also spoken by Afro-Colombians living inland in the departments of Cauca and Valle del Cauca.

 Cundiboyacense dialect

 The Cundiboyacense dialect is spoken mainly in the departments of Cundinamarca and Boyacá (Cundiboyacense High Plateau).
 It uses the expression sumercé or su merced (literally "your grace") often as a formal second-person singular pronoun.
 The pronoun usted is used when two people speak in an informal situation.
 Tuteo (the use of the pronoun tú) is usual in conversation between a man and woman of similar ages.
 Occasionally, the pronoun usted may be used briefly in extremely-informal speech between couples or family members or to reprehend someone, depending on the tone of voice.
+The /s/ is sometimes aspirated in intervocalic contexts but is always retained at the end.
+Example: Nojotros instead of Nosotros ("we") or Los árboles ("the trees") > loh árboles.
+There are 3 ways to pronounce it: laminoalveolar, coronodental (common throughout the continent) and apicoalveolar (similar to that of north central Spain).